Fox News Star Megyn Kelly Is Heading to NBC

-She is expected to take on a multi-faceted role at NBC
+She is expected to take on a multi-faceted role at NBC+ READ ARTICLE

 (NEW YORK) — Megyn Kelly, the Fox News star whose 12-year stint has been marked by upheavals at her network and personal attacks on the campaign trail, is headed to NBC News.